-So you want to keep track of sales tax (like the HST or GST in Canada) with Hubdoc + QBO?
+So you want to keep track of sales tax (like GST in Australia or Canada) with Hubdoc + QBO?
 Now you can with our updated integration to QuickBooks Online.
 Read on for step-by-step instructions.

 Step 1.
 On the Destinations page of your Hubdoc account settings (where you initially connected to QBO), you will see an awesome little check box that says Publish Tax Data.
 Check that box!
-You will only see this option if the QBO account you are connected to has CAD as the default currency.
+You will only see this option if the QBO account you are connected to has available tax codes.

 See the screen cap below so you know where to find these settings.